istio-ecosystem/istio-operator/README.md

   profile: sds
 ```

-The profile can be installed into the cluster by installing the operator into a pod into the cluster and applying the above CR, or applying it via the CLI mode.
-When using CLI mode, it's not necessary to specify the entire CR, only the spec portion i.e.
+CRs are used when running the operator as a controller in a pod in the cluster.
+When using operator CLI mode and passing the
+configuration as a file (see [Select a profile](#Select_a_profile)), only the spec portion is required.

 ```yaml
 # sds-install.yaml